fatychang/FeetTracker/README.md

 ## PointCloudViewer.py
-It is extracted and from the realsense python sample code [Here] (https://github.com/IntelRealSense/librealsense/blob/master/wrappers/python/examples/opencv_pointcloud_viewer.py).It has been slightly modified in order to call from other script.
+It is extracted and from the realsense python sample code [Here](https://github.com/IntelRealSense/librealsense/blob/master/wrappers/python/examples/opencv_pointcloud_viewer.py).It has been slightly modified in order to call from other script.
 Import the pointcloudViewer in the main script and add the following mouse_cb part so as to register it later.